Video Marketing

 What Type of Video to Produce?

 If you have a small budget, you can create a budget video with your own resources.
 You need a video camera, natural light, and a microphone.
-Use a creative co-worker for writing the script and work out the video conception.
+Use a creative co-worker to write the script and work out the video conception.
 You can choose between four types of videos that are easy to create on your own:

 • Product video